 Students can choose to participate in a range of activities at lunch time, run by training groups such as Social Justice, Drama Club and English Club.
-The library is open and students may read, play board games, complete classwork or access games if computers are available.
+The library is open and students may read, play board games or complete classwork.